roeeyn/challenge-generator/README.md

 # Set the judge0 token (auth, not user)
 export JUDGE0_AUTH_TOKEN='YOUR_AUTH_TOKEN'

-# Submit the challenge solution and the extension (py or js)
+# Submit the coding challenge solution and the extension (py or js)
 ./examples/judge0-submissioner.sh your_challenge_directory your_lang_extension

 # Real example